 Meaning

-In the quote “We are not weak if we make a proper use of those means which the God of Nature has placed in our power… the battle, sir, is not to the strong alone it is to the vigilant, the active, the brave.,” the emphasis is on courage.
-It highlights the thought that true strength is revealed in difficulty while implying that fear is natural but not decisive.
+“We are not weak if we make a proper use of those means which the God of Nature has placed in our power… the battle, sir, is not to the strong alone it is to the vigilant, the active, the brave.” presents a viewpoint centered on courage.
+It implies that courage appears in moments of uncertainty and encourages us to remember that small acts of bravery matter.

 Theme